clientedev/maeva/replit.md

 ### September 25, 2025 - Fresh GitHub Import and Environment Setup (Completed)
 - Successfully imported fresh GitHub clone to Replit environment
 - Verified all Python dependencies were properly installed (gunicorn, flask, psycopg2-binary, etc.)
-- Configured application to use SQLite database with fallback support for PostgreSQL
+- Configured application to use PostgreSQL database with proper connection pooling
 - Set up Flask app with proper ProxyFix middleware for Replit's proxy environment
 - Configured workflow for Flask application on port 5000 with gunicorn server and webview output
 - Verified database connection, table creation, and model imports work correctly
 - Configured deployment settings for autoscale with production-ready gunicorn command
 - Application successfully running with no startup errors - ready for production use
 - All routes, templates, and static assets properly accessible through Replit environment
+- Website displays correctly with luxury black/gold theme and all navigation working
+- Browser console logs confirm successful initialization and resource loading

 ### September 23, 2025 - Previous Project Setup
 - Initial project import and basic configuration